Ross Smith (darts player): 2022: European champion

+At the 2022 World Championship, Smith reached the last 32 of the tournament for the first time, claiming wins over Jeff Smith and Stephen Bunting.
 In October 2022, Smith reached his first televised major final, defeating Michael Smith 11–8 to win a first major title at the 2022 European Championship.
 During the group stage of the 2022 Grand Slam of Darts, Smith hit nine 180s in his victory over Michael van Gerwen, a record number for a group stage for the Grand Slam.
-Smith's year ended with a third round World Championship defeat to Dirk van Duijvenbode in a sudden death leg, having missed five match darts.
-The match featured 31 180s, a record for a best of 7 sets match, nineteen of which from Smith which equalled the individual record for a match of this format.